 We got 4 perfectly acceptable hand turkeys.
 Our “writer” actually made him talk and gave him a speech bubble, our oldest “artist” thought he needed to brandish a sword, our “musician” made a standard run-of-the-mill turkey, and our youngest “artist” spent as much time (or more) on other characters to keep her turkey company.

 Experiment Stage 2: A different outlook

 “Creativity is seeing what everyone else has seen, and thinking what no one else has thought.” – Albert Einstein

-For this, I fast forwarded a few seconds so the video started with the blank drawing page.
-I didn’t want to spoil the ending by seeing the finished product before it started.
+For this, I fast forwarded a few seconds so the video started with the blank drawing page (10 or 11 second mark).
+I didn’t want to spoil the ending by seeing the finished product before it started on the video thumbnail.

 As soon as the YouTube artist Proko started to draw a real turkey head over the thumb tracing, our youngest said “I want to erase my turkey…”